 |Publication Date||January 2010|

-As part of the Skills-Based Sociology series, Politics and Power is filled with a variety of tasks, activities and exam practice questions that encourage students to take an active role in their learning.
-Promoting critical thinking skills alongside development of knowledge, this book is the perfect starting-point for students learning about power and politics in society.
+As part of the Skills-Based Sociology series, this new edition of Crime and Deviance is packed with a variety of tasks, activities and exam practice questions.
+These encourage students to take an active role in their learning, whilst promoting critical thinking alongside skill development.
+This book is the perfect starting point for students keen to understand the sociology of crime and deviance, as well as an excellent source for revision.